 “It is said that Zaphod Beeblebrox's birth was marked by earthquakes, tidal waves, tornadoes, firestorms, the explosion of three neighboring stars, and, shortly afterwards, by the issuing of over six and three quarter million writs for damages from all of the major landowners in his Galactic sector.
 However, the only person by whom this is said is Beeblebrox himself, and there are several possible theories to explain this.”

-Thus, when tracing our lifelong patterns one must follow some simple steps.
+Thus, when retracing your life you must follow some simple steps.
 Specific attention must be paid to three areas;

-When tracing lifelong patterns, you always do so in first person singular.
+When writing about your life, you always do so in the first person singular.
 “I did”, “I saw”, “I said”.
 Sample this opening sentence from the Confessions of J.J Rousseau by Jean Jacques Rousseau,

 “I have entered a performance which is without example, whose accomplishment will have no imitator.
 I mean to present my fellow mortals with a man in all the integrity of nature; and this man shall be myself.”

-One may wonder what the plot has to do with autobiography.
+You may wonder what the plot has to do with an autobiography.
 Well, to produce a great autobiography, you must tell it the way Hollywood tells it.